-The T3DSO-FGMOD function/arbitrary wave generator module can generate variant waveforms with frequencies up to 50 MHz and amplitudes up to ± 3 V. Its output terminals are isolated from the ground of the oscilloscope.
+The T3DSO-FGMOD function/arbitrary waveform generator module is capable of generating variant waveforms with frequencies up to 50 MHz and amplitudes up to $\pm$ 3 V. Its output terminals are isolated from the ground of the oscilloscope.

-Connect the T3DSO-FGMOD to any USB host port of T3DSO3000HD using a standard USB cable.
+Connect the T3DSO-FGMOD to any USB host port of T3DSO1000HD using a standard USB cable.
 Users can edit and import arbitrary waveforms using EasyWave software or import edited waveforms through a U-disk.